47colborne/dynamini/README.md

 [![Dependency Status](https://gemnasium.com/47colborne/dynamini.svg)](https://gemnasium.com/47colborne/dynamini)

 ## The Basics
-This gem is an opinionated interface, meaning it's set up to let you use DynamoDB at its most efficient.
-That means traditional relational DB functions like WHERE, GROUP BY, and HAVING are not implemented, since using these defeats the performance gains realized by switching to Dynamo in the first place.
-It's intended to be simple to use, understand, and extend.
-The ideal use case for this gem is when you have an ActiveRecord->SQL table with way too much concurrent activity, resulting in constant table locking.
-After you've moved your data to Dynamo, and installed and configured this gem, the following ActiveRecord commands will still work for your model:
+This gem provides an opinionated interface, set up to let you use Amazon's DynamoDB at its most efficient.
+That means traditional relational DB functions like WHERE, GROUP BY, and HAVING aren't provided, since these trigger table scans that defeat the performance gains realized by switching to Dynamo in the first place.
+Use this gem when you have an relational table with too much concurrent activity, resulting in constant table locking.
+After you've moved your data to Dynamo, and installed and configured Dynamini, the following ActiveRecord functions will be preserved:

 Class methods:
 * create(attributes)